WordStar: Installation

-Running WordStar in modern platforms
+Running on modern platforms

-WordStar version 3.x used the MS-DOS File control block (FCB) interface, an early data structure for file input/output which was based closely on CP/M's file input/output functions.
+WordStar version 3.x used the MS-DOS File Control Block (FCB) interface, an early data structure for file input/output which was based closely on CP/M's file input/output functions.
 The provision of the FCB interface was intended to simplify the porting of (assembly language) programs from CP/M to the new MS-DOS.
 When MS-DOS adopted the Unix-like file interface of file handles, FCBs became a legacy interface supported for backward compatibility.
 Because FCB compatibility has not been maintained, WordStar 3.x will not function properly on modern versions of Windows.
 In particular, WordStar 3.x cannot save files.

-One work-around is to use the DOSEMU emulator on Linux, which correctly implements the FCB interface; the DOSBox emulator does not, even on Linux.
+One workaround is to use the DOSEMU emulator on Linux, which correctly implements the FCB interface; the DOSBox emulator does not, even on Linux.
 WordStar 4.0 does not have this problem because it uses the newer MS-DOS interface for input/output.
 OS/2 can run WordStar in a DOS session.
-Another option is using the FreeDos Operating System.
+Another option is using the FreeDOS operating system.

 Another option is to run the CP/M versions of WordStar using a CP/M emulator, such as CPMEmu for Linux and the Raspberry Pi, or CP/M for OS X for macOS.

-In October 2014, WordStar support was added to vDos, a derivative of DOSBox but optimized for business applications; vDos allows WordStar 4.0 and above to run under 32- and 64-bit versions of Microsoft Windows from XP through 10.
+In October 2014, WordStar support was added to vDos, a derivative of DOSBox optimized for business applications; vDos allows WordStar 4.0 and above to run under 32- and 64-bit versions of Microsoft Windows from XP through 10.

-WordStar emulation
+In 2024, Robert J. Sawyer released archives of WordStar capable of running on all modern platforms.